deors/workshop-pipelines/README.md

-# workshop-pipelines-hackersweek6
+# workshop-pipelines

-Taller sobre pipelines de entrega continua con Jenkins y Docker para Hackers Week 6 en la UMA
+Workshop about CI/CD pipelines with Jenkins and Docker.

+Workshop delivered in UMA Hackers Week 6 and in Opensouthcode 2019.

 ## Preparing for the workshop